alaaeldien1212/vd/README.md

 ## 🆘 Support

 For support and questions:

 - Create an issue in the repository
+- Check the documentation
 - Contact the development team

+## 🔄 Updates

+Stay updated with the latest features and security patches by:

-- Check the documentation
+- Watching the repository

-## 🔮 Roadmap

-### Upcoming Features
-- Mobile app for field updates
-- AI-powered milestone prediction
-- Advanced reporting and BI
-- Integration with ERP systems
-- Multi-language support
-- Advanced workflow automation
+- Following release notes
+- Updating dependencies regularly

 ---

-Built with ❤️ for the construction and procurement industry.
+**Built with ❤️ for enterprise project management**